adamhamlin/dotfiles/README.md

 # restart/reset your shell
 exec $SHELL
 ```
->_Changes to `~/.dotfiles` should be reflected on next shell reset, but will need to run the bootstrap script again if adding or renaming dotfiles._
+>_Changes to .source files or existing .symlink files should be reflected on next shell reset, but other changes may require you to re-run the bootstrap script._

 ## todo
 - clean up bootstrap process/waterfall/nix/etc